mickiedd/carnd_t1p4/writeup.md

 The equation for radius of curvature is:
 ![alt text][image5]

+First I calculate the center of the output image, and then I calculate the center of the boundary, at last I get the offset of these two center, that is the vehicle position with respect to center.

 #### 6. Warp the detected lane boundaries back onto the original image.

 The code for this step is contained in the 11st code cell of the IPython notebook located in "./p4.ipynb".
 Here is an example of my result on a test image: